algorand/go-algorand-doc/tools/goal/goal_network_create.md

 ### Synopsis

-Creates a collection of folders under ~/net1 that make up the entire
+Creates a collection of folders under the specified root directory that make up the entire
 		private network named 'private' (simplifying cleanup).

 ```